arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 ---
-title: 'Edge Impulse on Portenta X8 with Docker'
+title: '15.
+Edge AI Flow Monitoring on Portenta X8 with Docker'
 difficulty: intermediate
 description: 'Learn how to create and deploy an Edge Impulse model on Portenta X8 using Docker containers and a flow sensor for real time anomaly detection.'
 tags: